Exabyte-io/documentation/docs/materials/advanced-search.md

 # Animation

 All the aforementioned steps for performing advanced structure searches are further illustrated in the animation below.
+We will use the advanced search query builder to construct a query to filter the large dataset of materials (over 4000 entries) by the formula ("Al"), unit cell volume (less than "80" in cubic Angstroms) and tags containing a certain value ("high pressure").

 <img data-gifffer="/images/advanced_search.gif" />